Julia Stephen: Friendship to courtship

 Julia had become aware of Leslie Stephen through both his writings on agnosticism, and through a mutual friend, Anne Thackeray (Anny, 1837–1919), the writer and daughter of William Makepeace Thackeray (see Stephen family tree).
 Stephen had married Anny's younger sister Minny (Harriet Marian) Thackeray (1840–1875) in 1867, the same year as Julia's marriage, but she died in childbirth in 1875, leaving him with a handicapped daughter, Laura Makepeace Stephen (7 December 1870 – 1945).
 After Harriet's death, Stephen lived with Anny and he became closer to Julia, who helped them move to 11 Hyde Park Gate (when the house numbers were changed in 1884, it became number 20) in South Kensington in June 1876, next door to her at number 13 (later 22).
 This was a highly respectable part of London, and Leslie Stephen himself had been born at number 14 (later 42).
 It was hoped that Julia's children would provide some companionship for Laura, who was becoming increasingly difficult to manage, and in 1877 he made Julia one of Laura's guardians.
 Leslie Stephen and Julia Duckworth had developed a close friendship, as she added him to her list of those who needed caring for, and had visited Leslie and Minny the night of her death.
 Each was busy mourning, and saw the friendship as just that.
 In that friendship, they were able to share their ideals of sorrow, duty and spiritual convalescence.
 Leslie Stephen, a former Cambridge Don and man of letters, "knew everyone" in the literary and artistic scene, and came from a respectable upper-middle-class family of lawyers, country gentlemen and clergy.

 In January 1877, Leslie Stephen decided he was in love with Julia, writing "There was a music running through me... delicious and inspiring.
 Julia was that strange solemn music to which my whole nature seemed to be set".
 He proposed to her on 5 February; however, Anny also became engaged to her cousin at the same time, to his displeasure, although Julia intervened on Anny's behalf.
 Julia declined Leslie's offer of marriage and they agreed to remain friends, although developing an intense correspondence.
 At the time she entertained thoughts of committing herself to a life of chastity and the happiness she envisaged could be found in a convent.
-When Anny Thackeray married on 2 August 1877, Julia would soon change her mind, and it was a proposal to install a German housekeeper, Fraülein Klappert, that brought the matter to a head, for both realised this would separate them.
+When Anny Thackeray married on 2 August 1877, Julia would soon change her mind, and it was a proposal to install a German housekeeper, Fräulein Klappert, that brought the matter to a head, for both realised this would separate them.
 Woolf would later speculate that "perhaps there was pity in her love" in addition to "devout admiration for his mind".